reloadware/stickybeak/README.rst

     :target: https://www.python.org/downloads/release/python-370/

 Stickybeak is an end to end test helper library that saves lots of testing endpoints and boilerplate code.
 Usually end to end testing is hard to debug when something goes wrong since modern microservice architecture can be quite convoluted.
-This library can flatten even the most complex application and help developers write tests that are easy to debug and reflect real life scenarios.
+This library can flatten structure of even the most complex application and help developers write tests that are easy to debug and reflect real life scenarios.

 This can save Hundreds of unit and integration tests.

 How does it work
 ----------------
-Stickybeak uses code injection to execute arbitrary python code on remote servers in local python script environment.
+Stickybeak uses code injection to execute arbitrary python code on remote servers in a local environment or dedicated centralized testing microservice.
 Code injection might sound scary but this solution is completely safe since code injection endpoints are only enabled in testing or staging environment.
 Results of executed code including all local variables or raised exceptions are pickled on remote server and sent back to the testing script where are unpickled and available for further testing and debugging - just like the code was executed locally.

 Pretty amazing huh :) ?

 At the moment stickybeak supports Django and Flask frameworks.